 We prefer the “chocolate cake” test.
 When a handful of soil feels and looks more like crumbly chocolate cake than either an icecube or mud pie, it’s ready.
 If you work the soil when it’s too wet, you’ll risk losing all of its natural air pockets and your seeds will suffocate and rot.

 We aggressively amend our beds each year.
 In early spring, Farmer John starts removing the winter goat bedding from the barn, and depositing it in the beds.
 The mixture is about 50% straw and 50% manure. (note: unlike most manures, goat manure doesn’t need to be composted before adding to the garden.)

 And having nice, evenly-raked soil makes planting seeds that much more uniform.
-And even though we might be a little lazy come fall, in the spring we’re full of perfectionist vigor.
+And even though we might be a little lazy come fall, by the spring we’re full of perfectionist vigor.